joooKiwi/smm-encyclopedia/README.md

 #### File naming

-The names of the files are important since some of them are for Typescript and others gives meaning to them.
+The names of the files are important since some of them are for Typescript and others give meaning to them.

 | Syntax                                                                                                              | Type of file                                                                        |         Javascript         |         Typescript          |
 |:--------------------------------------------------------------------------------------------------------------------|:------------------------------------------------------------------------------------|:--------------------------:|:---------------------------:|